Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Manual Detection Only

-Tags are exclusively assigned manually by the processor.
+Tags are assigned exclusively manually by the processor itself.

 Additional Configuration Options